secrethub/terraform-provider-secrethub/docs/index.md

 }
 ```

-You can verify the downloaded provider is signed by us by looking if the key ID in the output of `terraform init` matches `B7F647C8C55CB6D5`.
+You can verify the downloaded provider is signed by us by checking if the key ID in the output of `terraform init` matches `B7F647C8C55CB6D5`.

 ### Terraform 0.12 and earlier